 Net income rebounded in 2015 with a 29% gain from 2014, when the company was hit by income tax provisions.
 Without the income tax expenses and higher revenue 2015 net income reached $184 million.

 Higher earnings helped raise cash flow from operations to $544 million in 2015 from $423 million in 2014.

 With the housing market improving in recent years, Realogy is growing its real estate brokerage operations through strategic acquisitions.
 Less than a year after purchasing ZipRealty in mid-2014, the company announced that it would begin rolling out ZipRealty's tech-savvy platforms to certain franchisees as well as their independent sales associates and their customers.
 Realogy believes the new tools offer tremendous value proposition to customers and should boost sales in the years ahead.

 Beyond large company acquisitions, Realogy likes to purchase local real estate brokerages to expand its reach into communities.
 In 2015, the company acquired 13 real estate brokerage-related operations, including a large franchisee of the Real Estate Franchise segment, for $96 million.
 It added two real estate brokerage related operations in 2016 through its wholly owned subsidiary, NRT, for $13 million.

 Mergers and Acquisitions

-In July 2014, Realogy Holdings agreed to acquire California-based ZipRealty, a national real estate brokerage and provider of technology and comprehensive online marketing tools to the residential real estate brokerage industry, for $6.75 per share in an all-cash deal valued at $166 million.
+In 2014, Realogy Holdings acquired California-based ZipRealty, a national real estate brokerage and provider of technology and comprehensive online marketing tools to the residential real estate brokerage industry, for $6.75 per share in an all-cash deal valued at $166 million.
 ZipRealty operates 23 offices in 19 markets across the US.